 Bridge to Bridge Cruise: This daily cruise gives you the chance to go under both the Golden Gate Bridge and the Bay Bridge in San Francisco.
 It lasts 90-minutes and offers you some great information about both of these very important structures.
 Find tickets at up to 50% for this cruise on Goldstar.

 Night Lights Cruise: There is also a special Sunset Cruise featuring The Bay Lights.
 The Blue and Gold fleet runs it just a few times a month.
 It leaves at a different time each month in order to make sure you arrive once the lights are on.
 You will learn all about the artist, the bridge and what it took to make this light show happen.
 Visit Blue and Gold Fleet's site for more detail.

 Night Tour by Bus: This 90-minute night bus tour offers you the chance to learn more about SF at night.
 You will learn about top attractions including spending some time hearing more about the Bay Bridge in San Francisco as well as The Bay Lights show.
-Visit City Sightseeing for more details.
+Visit GetYourGuide for more details.